Load orders for despatch from a retail store to customers

 Topic Overview

-The Highfield Level 2 Certificate in Retail Skills (RQF) is a foundational qualification designed for individuals working or aspiring to work in the retail sector.
-It covers essential skills such as customer service, stock handling, sales processes, and health and safety.
-This qualification is recognised by employers across the UK and provides a solid grounding for career progression in retail, including roles like sales assistant, stockroom assistant, or customer service advisor.
+The Highfield Level 2 Diploma in Retail Skills (RQF) is designed for individuals working in or aspiring to work in the retail sector.
+It covers a broad range of topics including customer service, sales processing, stock handling, and legal requirements.
+This diploma provides a solid foundation for career progression, as it develops both practical skills and theoretical knowledge essential for effective retail operations.

 Key Concepts